Radio host jailed for sedition in Hong Kong finds a home and freedom in Canada

 Former Conservative MP Kenny Chiu was among those at Wan's stand.

-Chiu — who has been involved in discussions about Chinese political interference because of his belief that Chinese authorities worked against him in the 2021 federal election — said the radio host's experiences reminded him "how lucky I am to live in Canada."
+Chiu has been involved in discussions about Chinese political interference because of his belief that Chinese authorities worked against him in the 2021 federal election.
+He said the radio host's experiences reminded him "how lucky I am to live in Canada."

 Wan received a 32-month sentence in October 2022 after reaching a plea agreement with prosecutors, and was released a month later as a result of time served and other factors.

-Wan, a former businessman, was also forced to hand over about $850,000 in assets.

-Gwen Lee, a campaigner for Amnesty International, said Wan's imprisonment highlighted how Hong Kong authorities targeted critics.
+Gwen Lee, a campaigner for Amnesty International, said Wan's imprisonment highlighted how Hong Kong authorities target critics.

 "If you want more, you have to ask correction facility officers and negotiate with them.
-But most of the time they just ignore you."
+But most of the time they just ignore you," he said.

 Wan said he was placed in solitary confinement for seven days when guards overheard him describing how he would mark the 33rd anniversary of the 1989 Tiananmen Square massacre and honour the Chinese pro-democracy protesters who died.